This post may contain affiliate links. Read the full disclosure

 There was once a time when travel meant trying our best to save as much money as possible, by whatever means were available.
 This meant finding the cheapest flights, within reason.

-However, the problem with cheaper flights is they often fly at times that are less than ideal and I learnt the hard way following my first long haul flight just how horrendous jet lag can be and why I now go to great lengths avoiding jet lag with a few simple planning steps.
+However, the problem with cheaper flights is they often fly at times that are less than ideal and I learnt the hard way following my first long-haul flight just how horrendous jet lag can be and why I now go to great lengths avoiding jet lag with a few simple planning steps.

 Don’t forget these hand luggage essentials for your next flight